Orthopedic vs Memory Foam Dog Bed: What's the Actual Difference?

 Yes, because “orthopedic” is unregulated.
 When a vet recommends an orthopedic bed, they mean high-density support foam.
 Ask the brand for their foam density specification.
 If they can’t provide it, it’s not a true orthopedic bed.

-What about elevated dog beds?
+What about improved dog beds?
 Are those orthopedic?

 You Might Also Like